Information about Art, Drama and Music.

 Students submit a portfolio of work that consists of 2 projects of coursework and an externally set task.

-Students are directed towards their individual strengths and draw from the knowledge and skills gained in KS3.
+Students are directed towards their individual strengths and draw from the knowledge and skills gained in Foundation Stage.
 Students begin to work in an independent and somewhat self-led way.
 Staff ensure students are challenged and stretched by working in a range of materials and media to produce a wide and varied portfolio.

 Their portfolio is worth 60% of their overall mark with the remaining 40% being the examination which is an externally set task.
 Students are given 4-5 weeks to prepare for their examination leading to 10 hours of controlled conditions for students to produce their final response(s).

-Birkdale recognises that drama has an important role to play in the curriculum as a discrete subject and as such, each student in Key Stage 3 has a one-hour drama lesson each fortnight.
+Birkdale recognises that drama has an important role to play in the curriculum as a discrete subject and as such, each student in Foundation Stage has a one-hour drama lesson each fortnight.
 Birkdale also acknowledges that drama is an important part of the English National Curriculum and for these reasons the drama department has fostered links with English, as well as nurturing core skills of speaking and listening.

 Studying Drama would be a pathway leading to